It has been almost 8 weeks since William was declared “in remission”. Here is the next installment of what I’ve learned about recovery and adjustment.

 1. It is not advisable to move to another state the week after leaving the hospital.

-2. It is like learning to be a new mom all over again– complete with tears, laughter and wondering why you thought this was a good idea.
+2. It is like learning to be a new mom all over again– complete with tears, laughter and wondering why you thought you could handle this.

 3. Emotionally, it is going to hurt and be draining.
 Feeling guilty for not feeling joyful all the time is normal.